CBS Logo

 Solutions applied across industry:

 In 2025, the FDA reported that many Complete Response Letters (CRLs) were driven by analytical and CMC deficiencies that undermined the reliability of immunogenicity and bioanalytical data.
+This reflects a broader regulatory expectation that NAb assay qualification and NAb assay validation are treated as formal scientific activities with documented rationale, not administrative milestones applied at the end of development.

 Neutralizing antibody assay expectations